tremor-rs/tremor-www/docs/getting-started/index.md

 To install tremor grab a the latest package from [our releases](https://github.com/tremor-rs/tremor-runtime/releases), you can find an `rpm`, `deb` as well as a `tar`-ball there.

-Install the right package for your operatoring system.
+Install the right package for your operating system.
 For more detailed information you can look at the [installation](install) section.

 ### Configuration